lionking0105/sapphire-ai/README.md

 A secondary goal of this project was to explore the Open AI API and potential for sales and marketing technology.

+**Note, this isn't in a polished state, as I only spent about 8 hours on this.**

 ## Table of Contents

 1. [Background](#background)